byrd-laif/soilMakers/lifeStylesForChange/vivariumSalonCircleElements.md

 ***Agreements often used as a basis in Vivarium Salon Circles include:***

+- Be modest and humble about what can be accomplished.

+- Allow space for all voices, but stress that although the host will try, each opinion may not be heard.

 - To hold stories or personal material in confidentiality and honor other material, information or decisions with a level of confidentiality appropriate to the setting.

+- Speaking should be from feeling and experience, rather than from theory or opinion.

 - Listen to each other with compassion and curiosity.
+Without judgment listen to understand, not to agree with or believe.

-- Ask for what is needed and offer what one can.
+- Exercise empathy and generosity.
+Ask for what is needed and offer what one can.
+Be kind; assume the best.
+(There are so many possibilities for misunderstanding.)

 - Agree to employ a group guardian to watch the need, timing, and energy.